mmzvia/nestjs-websocket-api/README.md

 Build a basic real-time messenger using WebSocket with the ability to communicate in separate chat rooms.

-Users should be able to:

-- Register and log in
-- Create chat rooms
-- Add other registered users to chats
-- Exchange messages in real-time

 ## 👣 Main User Scenarios

 **New User Flow**